Skip to content

 November 21, 1950, Army PVT Earnest A. Taylor from Jefferson County died fighting in the Korean War.

-November 21, 1953, Bear Bryant’s #13 Wildcats beat Tennessee 27-21 in Lexington.
-It had been 18 years, but the beer barrel was back in Lexington.
+November 21, 1953, in Coach Bear Bryant’s last year, the #13 ranked Wildcats defeated Tennessee 27-21 in Lexington.
+It had been 18 years, but the Beer Barrel came back to the Commonwealth.

 Localtonians wish a Happy Birthday to Paducah native Steven Curtis Chapman, born in 1962, a contemporary Christian music singer, songwriter, five-time Grammy winner, record producer, actor, author, and social activist.
 He and his wife started a charity organization called Show Hope (formerly called Shaohannah’s Hope), which mobilizes individuals and communities to care for orphans through its international orphan care work and offer adoption grants to help put orphans in families.
 In 2009, Show Hope finished building Maria’s Big House of Hope, a medical center in China that provides care to orphans with special needs.